 If your property’s paint is in good shape without deterioration, and you make the determination that your rental unit does not need remediation work, you may skip forward to Step 4 - Clean your Property.

 Step 3: Remediate Lead Hazards

 You’re ready to begin the work of making your property lead safe!
-Please contact a contractor to schedule an initial consultation.

 How much will this cost?